Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Codice Fiscale can be obtained before permesso

-Choose the ATECO code carefully
+Choose ATECO code carefully

-Open P.IVA before 31 December
+Open P.IVA by 31 December

 For renewal